SamGalanakis/clepsy-desktop-source/README.md

 ### Windows

-1. Download `clepsy-desktop-<version>-setup.exe` from the latest release.
+1. Download `clepsy-desktop-<version>-windows-setup.zip` from the latest release.
+2. Extract the zip file to get `clepsy-desktop-<version>-setup.exe`.
-2. Run the installer and follow the prompts.
+3. Run the installer and follow the prompts.
 The application will be installed to `Program Files` and a desktop shortcut will be created.
-3. Launch **Clepsy** from the Start Menu or the desktop shortcut.
+4. Launch **Clepsy** from the Start Menu or the desktop shortcut.
-4. The tray icon appears in the system tray (bottom-right).
+5. The tray icon appears in the system tray (bottom-right).
 Right-click the icon for quick actions and settings.

 ### macOS

-1. Download `Clepsy-<version>.dmg` from the latest release.
+1. Download `clepsy-desktop-<version>-macos-dmg.zip` from the latest release.
+2. Extract the zip file to get `Clepsy-<version>.dmg`.
-2. Open the DMG and drag **Clepsy** to your Applications folder.
+3. Open the DMG and drag **Clepsy** to your Applications folder.
-3. Launch **Clepsy** from Applications or Spotlight.
+4. Launch **Clepsy** from Applications or Spotlight.
-4. The first launch may ask for permission to run; go to **System Settings ▸ Privacy & Security** and click "Open Anyway" if prompted.
+5. The first launch may ask for permission to run; go to **System Settings ▸ Privacy & Security** and click "Open Anyway" if prompted.
-5. Grant **Accessibility** and **Screen Recording** permissions when requested (required for window tracking and screenshots).
+6. Grant **Accessibility** and **Screen Recording** permissions when requested (required for window tracking and screenshots).